B-Stanley-0316/Nat_Parks_Project/README.md

 In order to answer this we would have to have values for if a state is desireable or undesireable - which we could assign using criteria in the original dataset, and it does not need machine learning.

 3. Popularity and Rating are very subjective and difficult to make predictions based on this.

-### Question ideas:

-Does the popularity of a park negatively affect biodiversity (i.e. more species with a conservation status/ higher conservation status number)

-What we do know:
-- popularity score is generated by rating, number of ratings
-- popular trails are not necessarily biodiverse (to protect the environment)

-What trail features best indicate park rating?
-- length?
-- elev gain?
-- features? out-back, or loop?
-- route type